Big questions series

 • Absolutely—we’d love for you to.
 This is a great kind of event to experience with someone you already know, especially if you’ve had conversations about faith or life together before.
 Many people find it easier to come when they’re not walking in alone, so feel free to invite a friend, neighbor, or coworker.

 • Not at all.
 Each evening stands on its own, so you can come to just one or both—whatever works best for your schedule.
-That said, each week explores a different topic, so if you’re able to attend all three, you’ll get a fuller experience of the conversations.
+That said, each week explores a different topic, so if you’re able to attend both, you’ll get a fuller experience of the conversations.

 • The gatherings will take place in a relaxed, offsite setting to help create a comfortable and approachable atmosphere.
 You can expect a casual, welcoming space where people can grab a drink, enjoy some appetizers, and settle in for meaningful conversation.
 The goal is to feel more like a night out with thoughtful discussion than a formal event.